 Since the playground is designed for testing purposes, there are several restrictions imposed on canisters that have been deployed to the playground that you should be aware of.
 These restrictions are:

-- Cycle transfer instructions are silently ignored by the system; you cannot transfer cycles to or from your canister on the playground.
+- Cycle transfer instructions are silently ignored; you cannot transfer cycles to or from your canister on the playground.
 This means that you cannot use functions such as HTTPS outcalls or threshold ECDSA, since these functions require attached cycles.

 - Wasm files can't be gzipped.